odhub/RAG-chatbot/README.md

    sed -i 's/docker/podman/g' standalone_embed.sh
 3. Running the script to start milvus container on Podman
 4. Running file milvus-config.py to create  Schema and Collections in Milvus
+5. Runing load-data.py,  this langchain script has several fucntions :
+    - Define a Text Cleaning Function
+    - Load Data from Website URLs
+    - Splitting Text for Better Retrieval